Updated: February 28th, 2020

 17) Rent out Baby Gear

 This is going to be most lucrative if you live in a tourist area, and you’ll need to invest a little upfront (like, if you have one single stroller to rent out, business might not be booming.)
+However, with a proven business model, investing a little bit upfront should never deter you from starting.

 One of the biggest hassles of traveling with kids is lugging your car seat / stroller / playpen etc to the airport, on the plane, in the cab… you know.